 Special Immigrant Visas for Afghans – Who Worked for/on Behalf of the U.S. Government

-You can find instructions about the Afghan Allies program here: http://travel.state.gov/visa/immigrants/info/info_4495.html.
+Instructions for applying for the Afghan SIV program are available on travel.state.gov.
 Please do not contact the Front Office, Consular Section or other Embassy offices directly.
-Applications for the Chief of Mission letter, the first step of the process, must be sent to the National Visa Center as described on the web page above.
+Applications for Chief of Mission approval must be sent to the National Visa Center as described in the instructions.

-Notice: Applicants should NOT make any travel arrangements, sell property, or give up employment until the U.S. Embassy or Consulate General has issued a visa.
+Notice: You should NOT make any travel arrangements, sell property, or give up employment until and unless you are issued a visa.

-This new program is completely distinct from another program authorizing SIVs for certain Iraqi and Afghan translators/interpreters who worked directly with the United States Armed Forces or under COM authority, although some translators and interpreters may qualify under both programs.
+This program is completely distinct from another program authorizing SIVs for certain Iraqi and Afghan translators/interpreters who worked directly with the United States Armed Forces or under COM authority, although some translators and interpreters may qualify under both programs.
 For information on that program, see Special Immigrant Visas for Iraqi and Afghan Translators/Interpreters.

 The Consular Section of the U.S. Embassy would like to remind all Special Immigrant Visa (SIV) applicants that the only official source of information and policy regarding the SIV program is the U.S. Embassy itself.
 We do not comment or post information on social media sites that are not clearly identifiable as belonging to the U.S. Embassy in Afghanistan.

 As a reminder, the U.S. Embassy does not charge for applying to the SIV program and encourages anyone who is charged to file an application to contact the Fraud Prevention Unit at KabulFPU@state.gov.